-Paterson (2016): A Poem in Vision
+Paterson (2016): A Poem in Visuals

 Related to Paterson (2016): Coffee and Cigarettes – Discerning the Sublime among the Quotidian Banality